 Looking for an energizing two-mile route?
-Make a right when you hit the river, jog through scenic Woldenburg Park until you approach the Aquarium of the Americas, then double back and run to the opposite end of the Moonwalk (a paved path named for former mayor Moon Landrieu).
+Make a right when you hit the river, jog through scenic Woldenberg Park until you approach the Aquarium of the Americas, then double back and run to the opposite end of the Moonwalk (a paved path named for former mayor Moon Landrieu).

-For a more challenging, 5.5 mile route, tack on a jaunt down Crescent Park.
-You’ll exit the Moonwalk, make a right on Decatur Street, follow it to Esplanade Avenue, turn right on Esplanade and follow the signs to a beautiful 1.4-mile linear park connecting the Bywater, Marigny and French Quarter.
+For a more challenging, 5.5-mile route, tack on a jaunt down Crescent Park.
+You’ll exit the Moonwalk, make a right on Decatur Street, follow it to Esplanade Avenue, turn right on Esplanade, and follow the signs to a beautiful 1.4-mile linear park connecting the Bywater, Marigny and French Quarter.
 Run to the end and back, and by the time you return to your room, you’ll have racked up almost a 10K.

 P.S.
 Forget to pack your sneakers?
 The Outlet Collection at Riverwalk, where you can snag a pair of discount designer running shoes, is just steps away from this path.

 A local staple since 1872, frequented by stars ranging from Tennessee Williams to Clark Gable, this opulent gym is worth a visit even if all you do is splash in the pool.
-(Where else will you find chandeliers, ballrooms, a library and a full bar alongside top-of-the-line fitness equipment and weights?)
+(Where else will you find chandeliers, ballrooms, a library, and a full bar alongside top-of-the-line fitness equipment and weights?)
 The daily drop-in rate is $20 and includes admission to yoga and group exercise classes.
 Just bring your driver’s license and hotel room key to register.

 For many, high-energy group exercise classes are a great motivator.
-(You’re definitely not going to phone in your workout when an instructor is right there demanding more reps, right?)
-The Sweat Social is a group exercise class geared toward travelers, offering yoga, high-intensity interval training, mat Pilates, body weight strength exercises, kickboxing, and many other workouts for people of all fitness levels.
+(You’re not going to phone in your workout when an instructor is right there demanding more reps, right?)
+The Sweat Social is a group exercise class geared toward travelers, offering yoga, high-intensity interval training, mat Pilates, bodyweight strength exercises, kickboxing, and many other workouts for people of all fitness levels.